London Bridge: Old London Bridge (1209–1831)

 After the murder of his former friend and later opponent Thomas Becket, Archbishop of Canterbury, the penitent King Henry II commissioned a new stone bridge in place of the old, with a chapel at its centre dedicated to Becket as martyr.
 The archbishop had been a native Londoner, born at Cheapside, and a popular figure.
 The Chapel of St Thomas on the Bridge became the official start of pilgrimage to his Canterbury shrine; it was grander than some town parish churches, and had an additional river-level entrance for fishermen and ferrymen.
 Building work began in 1176, supervised by Peter of Colechurch.
 The costs would have been enormous; Henry's attempt to meet them with taxes on wool and sheepskins probably gave rise to a later legend that London Bridge was built on wool packs.

 In 1202, before Colechurch's death, Isembert, a French monk who was renowned as a bridge builder, was appointed by King John to complete the project.
 Construction was not finished until 1209.
 There were houses on the bridge from the start; this was a normal way of paying for the maintenance of a bridge, though in this case it had to be supplemented by other rents and by tolls.
-From 1282 two bridge wardens were responsible for maintaining the bridge, heading the organization known as the Bridge House.
-The only two collapses occurred when maintenance had been neglected, in 1281 (five arches) and 1437 (two arches).
+From 1282 two Bridge wardens headed an organisation known as Bridge House, appointed to maintain the bridge fabric.
+Neglect of this duty was blamed for two known collapses of the bridge, one in 1281 (involving five arches) and one in 1437 (involving two arches).
 In 1212, perhaps the greatest of the early fires of London broke out, spreading as far as the chapel and trapping many people.

-The bridge was about 926 ft long, and had nineteen piers linked by nineteen arches and a wooden drawbridge.
-There were 'starlings' around the piers to protect them (they had deeper piles than the piers themselves).
+The bridge was about 926 ft long, and had nineteen piers, supported by timber piles.
+The piers were linked above by nineteen arches and a wooden drawbridge.
+Above and below the water-level, the piers were enclosed and protected by 'starlings', supported by deeper piles than the piers themselves.
 The bridge, including the part occupied by houses, was from 20 to 24 ft wide.
 The roadway was mostly around 15 ft wide, varying from about 14 feet to 16 feet, except that it was narrower at defensive features (the stone gate, the drawbridge and the drawbridge tower) and wider south of the stone gate.
 The houses occupied only a few feet on each side of the bridge.
 They received their main support either from the piers, which extended well beyond the bridge itself from west to east, or from 'hammer beams' laid from pier to pier parallel to the bridge.
 It was the length of the piers which made it possible to build quite large houses, up to 34 ft deep.